-When rhinos were first introduced into Assam’s Manas National Park as a part of a strategic relocation programme, a truckload of dung was also shipped there so the landscape would not seem alien to the relocated rhinos.
+When the greater one-horned rhinoceros was first introduced into Assam’s Manas National Park as a part of a strategic relocation programme, a truckload of dung was also shipped there so the landscape would not seem alien to the relocated rhinos.
 This was done by Bibabh Talukdar, the chair of the International Union for Conservation of Nature’s (IUCN) Asian Rhino Specialist Group and CEO of the Guwahati-based NGO Aaranyak, and his team.

 While I observe an unusually large midden, a rhino emerges from the tall grasses ahead.
 I don’t leap from my seat – it is my third day at the park, and I have seen many rhinos already.
 Instead, I sit back and train my binoculars on it: on the leathery coat that falls over its legs and breaks into warts; the thick folds that protect its neck; at the tall hair that stands on the edges of its ears; and at the horn for which it is mercilessly poached despite the highest legal protections.
 I watch mynas feed on the insects off its back and clean its three-toed feet.
 I look at its skin, that resembles a plated armour, but Ali is quick to inform me that it is extremely soft and delicate.
 Its horn looks like bone but is made of keratin and can grow as long as 25 cm long.
 “Don’t believe what you see,” Ali warns.
 “It looks bulky but can run at a speed of over 50 kmph.”
 The rhino is both grotesque and magnificent.
 It’s a fierce, hulking giant that weighs anywhere between 1,800 to 2,700 kg, but it is also extremely fragile and vulnerable to constant human interventions, poaching, and reckless development that disturbs its habitat.